-The total query duration is 2 seconds a 3.5 time improvement, we can see in figure 44 that it improved both the People* ⋈ Crew and the scan on the Crew relation.
+The total query duration is 2 seconds (from the “Total time” of last node) a 3.5-time improvement, we can see in figure 44 that it improved both the People* ⋈ Crew and the scan on the Crew relation.

 Performance optimization is an iterative process.
 We can continue to improve our query in the same manner if needed.